liijunwei/practice/oop/99-Bottles-of-OOP/09-Reaping-the-Benefits-of-Design/9.3.Seeking-Context-Independence/note.md

 + It’s a given that tests should prove that code works.
 But they have other purposes too, one of which is to explain the domain to the reader.

++ Tests should explain the essence of a class.